 The Power's Out!

-At Alaska Power & Telephone (AP&T), we are committed to delivering safe, reliable energy to our customers.
+The staff at AP&T are committed to delivering safe, reliable energy to our customers.
 At times, there are situations beyond our control such as storms, construction accidents, equipment failure, and wildlife that may cause damage to power distribution lines.

 As one would expect, the winter season elevates the possibility these types of events may occur.
 While AP&T is committed to restoring power as quickly as possible, being prepared for power interruptions will help safeguard you and our crews working to restore power safely to homes and businesses.